yousef294/X_O/README.md

 # X_O

-Frist you need to download the files

-Then run 'show' file to start the game
+Download all the files, then open the 'show' file.